mikoman/Homebrew-Manager/README.md

 Some operations require administrator privileges:

 1. **Automatic Detection**: The app detects when sudo is needed
-2. **Current Workaround**: When sudo is required, enter your password in the terminal where you launched the application
+2. **In-app Authentication**: When a command needs elevation, the browser prompts for your password and securely reuses it for the session
-3. **Future Enhancement**: In-app sudo password handling is planned (see TODO section)
+3. **No Terminal Switching**: You no longer need to enter your password in the server terminal

 ### Activity Panel